seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Both these brave knights, and I, a virgin flow'r,
 Must grow alone, unpluck'd.

-*\[Here is heard a sudden twang of instruments, and the rose falls from the tree, which vanishes under the altar.]*
+*Here is heard a sudden twang of instruments, and the rose falls from the tree, which vanishes under the altar.*

 The flow'r is fall'n, the tree descends.
 O mistress,
 Thou here dischargest me.
 I shall be gather'd,
 I think so, but I know not thine own will:
-Unclasp thy mystery.--I hope she's pleas'd,
+Unclasp thy mystery. - I hope she's pleas'd,
 Her signs were gracious.

-They curtsy and exeunt.
+*They curtsy and exeunt.*

-### SCENE II: A darkened room in the prison.
+### SCENE II.
+A darkened room in the prison.

 *Enter Doctor, Jailer, and Wooer in habit of Palamon.*